mikey-7x/Watari-ARM64-Studio/README.md

     personal development, educational learning, and internal non-profit projects.
-  - ✅ Required (Attribution): Any public showcase or non-commercial redistribution must clearly credit Mikey (mikey-7x) and link back to this repository.
+  - ✅ Required (Attribution): Any public showcase or non-commercial redistribution must clearly credit mikey-7x and link back to this repository.
   - ❌ STRICTLY PROHIBITED (NO COMMERCIAL USE): You may NOT use this software, its source code, or its compiled binaries for any commercial purpose,